 Haiku Stairs, Hawaii

-Haiku Stairs is also called the Stairway to Heaven, and many say is worth the 3,922 steps it takes to get to the top.
+Haiku Stairs is also called the Stairway to Heaven, and many say it is worth the 3,922 steps it takes to get to the top.
 The view is said to be quite heavenly.

 Source: Instagram user izzylivin , Instagram user noordinaryview